valkey-io/valkey-doc/README.md

     sudo make install INSTALL_MAN_DIR=/usr/local/share/man

 Prerequisites: GNU Make, Python 3, Python 3 YAML (pyyaml), Pandoc.
-Additionally, the scripts need access to the valkey and valkey-bloom code repos, where metadata files about the commands are stored.
+Additionally, the scripts need access to the valkey code repo, where metadata files about the commands are stored.
+Additionally access to the valkey-bloom repo is optional.

 The pages are generated under `_build/man/` by default.
 The default install location is `/usr/local/share/man` (in the appropriate subdirectories).